annitya/flow/README.md

 A Intellij plugin

-Displays an interactive map of caller/callee-functions for your current context.
+Displays two interactive windows, one containing the selected caller-method's code, one containing the selected callee's code.
-Allows to focus on the one thing that matters: the code.
+Allows to focus on the one thing that matters: the code, and the flow of it.

 TODO:

+Allow the user to move between scopes.
 Validate the scope/performance of find-reference.
 Design/UX.
 Some unit-tests would be fun.